1947 Royal New Zealand Navy mutinies: Causes

 From the navy's inception in 1941, there were concerns about sailors' pay and conditions.
-By the end of World War II, naval pay was well behind equivalent ranks in the New Zealand Army and the Royal New Zealand Air Force, and much lower than wages for equivalent jobs in the civilian sector.
+By the end of the Second World War, naval pay was well behind equivalent ranks in the New Zealand Army and the Royal New Zealand Air Force, and much lower than wages for equivalent jobs in the civilian sector.
 Sailors were forced to accept this instead of seeking work elsewhere, as they had enlisted for set periods during the war; some were required to complete twelve years service.
 Following the war's end, a review of pay was initiated.
-During his 1943 re-election campaign, Prime Minister Peter Fraser promised that new pay scales would be established by 1 April 1946; if there were any delays, the pay rates would be backdated, and the sailors would receive the difference as a lump sum.
+During his 1943 re-election campaign, the Prime Minister, Peter Fraser, promised that new pay scales would be established by 1 April 1946; if there were any delays, the pay rates would be backdated, and the sailors would receive the difference as a lump sum.

 The review was published on 1 April, although many sailors learned of the details from contacts during the preceding weekend of 29–30 March.
 While an improvement, the new pay rates were still half that of the Army and Air Force, and most, if not all, of the increase would end up absorbed by increasing tax rates.
-In addition, several benefits or allowances were either removed (for example, uniformed personnel were no longer allowed free travel on public transport, unless issued a voucher to do so) or were not modified to compensate for inflation (for example, uniform allowances remained at pre-war levels, despite the threefold increase in uniform prices).
+Several benefits or allowances were either removed (for example, uniformed personnel were no longer allowed free travel on public transport without a voucher) or were not modified to compensate for inflation (for example, uniform allowances remained at pre-war levels, despite the threefold increase in uniform prices).
 The promised backdating was not mentioned in the initial announcement, resulting in great dissatisfaction amongst the sailors.
-A later announcement clarified that the backdating would occur, but it is unclear whether doing so was originally intended, or added in response to the mutiny.
+A later announcement clarified that the backdating would occur, but it is unclear whether doing so was originally intended, or added because of the mutiny.